-- Determine how to lead the workforce in a crisis and know what serious incidents tell us about the circumstances that can escalate to a crisis
+- Lead the workforce in a crisis: What serious incidents tell us about the circumstances that can escalate to a crisis